-Severability: If any of the provision of this Agreement in the application thereof to any person or circumstance, is rendered or declared illegal for any reason, or shall be invalid or unenforceable, the remainder of this Agreement and the application of such provision to other persons or circumstances shall not be affected thereby, shall be enforced to the greatest extent permitted by applicable law.
+Severability: If any of the provision of this Agreement is rendered or declared illegal for any reason, or shall be invalid or unenforceable, the remainder of this Agreement and the application of such provision to other persons or circumstances shall not be affected thereby, shall be enforced to the greatest extent permitted by applicable law.

 Dispute Resolution: The dispute resolution process provided in Chapter 2260, Texas Government Code, and the related rules adopted by the Texas Attorney General pursuant to Chapter 2260, shall be used by TAMU and STC to attempt to resolve any claim for breach of contract made by STC or TAMU that cannot be resolved in the ordinary course of business.
-STC hall submit written notice of a claim of breach of contract to STC's Vice President of Finance and Administrative Services, who shall each examine either Party's claim and any counterclaim and negotiate with each other in an effort to resolve the claim.
+STC shall submit written notice of a claim of breach of contract of this agreement to the TAMU Contracts Officer and TAMU shall submit written notice of a claim of breach of contract to STC's Vice President of Finance and Administrative Services, who shall each examine either Party's claim and any counterclaim and negotiate with each other in an effort to resolve the claim.